Dariaky/DriverService/Readme.md

 - View created loads;
 - Update loads with status ‘NEW';
 - Delete loads with status 'NEW';
-- Post a load;
+- Post a load;**
-- View shipping info;
+- View shipping info.***

+** Don't forget to use console to see what is going on.
+If the truck is found, the load appears in the shipment section.

+*** Don't forget to re-fresh your page to see any updates regarding the load state.
+When the driver delivers the load, it will be automatically placed to the history section.

 ### Features implemented for drivers only:
 - Add trucks;